THE REGIONAL

 Please note:

-• (For example: If someone registers for 4 weeks of camp, the total due at the time of registration is $125. $25 registration fee and a $25 deposit for each week.)
+• (For example: If someone registers for 4 weeks of camp, the total due at the time of registration is $165.)

 • Master Card, Discover, Amex, Visa and debit cards accepted for your convenience.